fab1omendes/fab1omendes/README.md

 email: fabiogomendes@gmail.com
 linkedin: https://www.linkedin.com/in/fabio1omendes/

-books :books: Im also a Rocketseat student: https://app.rocketseat.com.br/me/fabio-mendes-08650
+:books: Im also a Rocketseat student: https://app.rocketseat.com.br/me/fabio-mendes-08650

 💬 Ask me about anything about my technologies and job claim.
 It will be a pleasure to answer.